haskellfoundation/tech-proposals/proposals/accepted/000-ast-parser-libs.rst

 Roadmap
 =======

-*This section should describe the work that is being proposed to the community for comment, including both technical aspects (choices of system architecture, integration with existing tools and workflows) and community governance (how the developed project will be administered, maintained, and otherwise cared for in the future).
-It should also describe the benefits, drawbacks, and risks that are associated with these decisions.
-It can be a good idea to describe alternative approaches here as well, and why the proposer prefers the current approach.*

-*Are there any deadlines that the HF needs to be aware of?*

-*How much money is needed to accomplish the goal?
-How will it be used?*

 The project is split into two separate steps: separating the AST, and separating the parser.
 Each step has a method, time estimate, and (most importantly) clear success criteria, including use by downstream projects to ensure value is delivered.